vijaynchakole/Bipolar-Factory/README.md

 5) personal information : Shahrukh Khan was born on 2 November 1965 in New Delhi, India.
 He married Gauri Khan on 25 October 1991.
 They have three children, son Aryan Khan (b.
 1997), son AbRam (b.2013) and daughter Suhana (b.
 2000).
 Khan started out his career by appearing in several television serials during 1988-1990. ...

-By the same way I have extracting top 100 indian celebraties information for IMDB website :
+By the same way I have extracting top 100 indian celebraties information from IMDB website :

 ****************************************************************************************************************************************